The Local Approach to Causal Inference under Network Interference: Simulation evidence

-To evaluate the power properties of the test procedure, we consider two rooted networks $g_{3}$ and $g_{4}$ that are associated with two different conditional distributions of outcomes under the model in Section 5.1.
-These two networks are shown in Figure 2.
+Next, to evaluate the power properties of the test procedure, we consider two rooted networks $g_{3}$ and $g_{4}$ that are associated with two different conditional distributions of outcomes under the model in Section \ref{sec:sim_design}.
+To vary the extent to which the distributions of the outcomes under these two rooted networks differ, we modify our data generating process for the outcomes by varying the amount of unobserved heterogeneity $U_{ic}$.
+In particular, we consider the following distributions of $U_{ic}$: $U[-1,1]$, $U[-2,2]$, $U[-3,3]$, $U[-4,4]$.
+Table \ref{tab:rej_prob_alt} reports the results of the rejection probabilities of our test when testing $g_3 =_d g_4$ at level $\alpha = 0.05$, for $q$ ranging from $4$ to $20$.

-Columns 5-7 depict the results for the same simulations as Columns 2-4 but for the test based on $g_{3}$ and $g_{4}$ instead of $g_{1}$ and $g_{2}$.
 The results show that the test correctly rejects the null hypothesis with probability greater than $\alpha$.
-The probability of rejection generally increases with $q$ (except for $C$ = 20) at the cost of potential size distortions.
-Overall, our results suggest that unless a researcher has additional information about the structure of network interference relative to the quality of matches, they should not choose $q$ to be too large.
-This is why we use $q = 5$ in the empirical example of Section \ref{sec:empirical_illustration}.
+The probability of rejection generally increases with $q$ and $C$.